 What if stored value completely displaces currency?
-In this case the meaning of the nominal interest rate in the model becomes somewhat ambiguous; because currency does not circulate, it might not serve as the unit of account.
-Nonetheless, the difference between the real return on bonds and the real return on stored value liabilities will not exceed the marginal cost of providing stored value.14 Unless this difference is less than the government's cost of providing currency, the principle underlying Proposition 1 still applies.
+In this case the meaning of the nominal interest rate in the model becomes somewhat ambiguous; because currency does not circulate it might not serve as unit of account.
+Nonetheless, the difference between the real return on bonds and the real return on stored value liabilities will not exceed the marginal cost of providing stored value.
+Unless this difference is less than the government's cost of providing currency, the principle underlying Proposition 1 still applies.

 Bryant and Wallace (1984) have argued that different rates of return on different government liabilities can be justified as an optimal tax.
 If all sources of government revenue require distortionary taxation, then it may be beneficial to raise some revenues from the taxation of currency holders.
 This consideration is not captured in the model described above.
 The seigniorage tax merely finances interest payments on government bonds.
-The reduction in seigniorage revenues was offset by a reduction in outstanding government debt or an increase in lump-sum taxes, keeping the nominal rate constant.
-If instead the loss of seigniorage had to be recovered by raising other distortionary taxes, it would strengthen the case against stored value.
+The reduction in seigniorage revenues was offset by a reduction in outstanding government debt, keeping the nominal rate constant.
+If instead the loss of seigniorage had to recovered by raising other distortionary taxes, it would strengthen the case against stored value.
 The additional deadweight burden of the compensating tax increases would have to be added to the resource cost of stored value.
-Similarly, nonzero government expenditures financed in part through seigniorage would not change the basic features of Proposition 1.
+Similarly, nonzero government expenditures financed, in part, through seigniorage would not change the basic feature Proposition 1.

-14 This could happen in one of two ways.
-Currency could remain the unit of account-a "ghost" money.
-Issuers would pay interest to consumers on stored value, and issuers' net interest margin would not exceed the marginal cost of stored value.
+&lt;sup>15This could happen in one of two ways.
+Currency could remain the unit of account--a "ghost money."
+Issuers would pay interest to consumers on stored value, and the net interest margin would not exceed the marginal cost of stored value.
 Alternatively, stored value could become the unit of account, in which case the nominal interest rate would fall to the marginal cost of stored value.